Generic Drug Application – ANDA Submission Process

-Changes in the Generic Drug User Fee Act – the legislation for drug regulation in the United States – mean that the FDA has adopted very stringent guidelines for the ANDA filing process, and look for detailed information, including technical and eCTD requirements, ahead of acceptance.
-Companies must demonstrate that they have implement the regulatory requirements from the very beginning stage of product development.
-Time to approval depends on the both the quality of the information and how it is presented.
+Changes in the Generic Drug User Fee Act – the legislation for drug regulation in the United States – mean that the FDA has adopted very stringent guidelines for the ANDA filing process and looks for detailed information, including technical and eCTD requirements, ahead of acceptance.
+Companies must demonstrate that they have implemented the regulatory requirements from the very beginning stage of product development.
+Time to approval depends on both the quality of the information and how it is presented.

-Given the challenges, companies should take time to evaluate a partner to support them through the process and avoid major delays.
-Pragmatic Compliance LLC can provide Abbreviated New Drug Application services that takes our clients from development to generic drug approval.
+Given the challenges, companies should carefully evaluate a partner to support them through the process and avoid significant delays.
+FDAbasics can provide Abbreviated New Drug Application services that help companies for generic drug approval in the USA.
 Our complete solution includes review, technical gap analysis, and eCTD submission to the FDA.
-Our support draws on our in-depth knowledge and experience in handling ANDA submissions.
+Our support draws on our in-depth knowledge and experience in handling the ANDA submission process.
 Our services include handling controlled correspondence, citizen petition filing, pre-submission meetings, labeling review, cGMP audits, and all other assistance required for generic drug approval.